m-bonicolini/Kaya/README.md

 ### Note
-Exist an experimental scheduler with an alternative implementation of some system call and an API.
-Also a kutil module is implemented for utility functions in kernel space (like memcpy(), memset()...).
+The experimental scheduler path is an alternative implementation of the scheduler with a system call refactoring system call and a new API.
+It include also a kutil module for utility functions(like memcpy(), memset()...).
 The experimental scheduler implement the priority queue and for now it work with some issue.

 For info mail to matteo.bonicolini@gmail.com